 Beyond the preparation for students to be ready for the first day of classes, Fulbright focuses on student development in a holistic manner as well.
 During Orientation besides the fundamentals, we also include some innovated program related to personal and career development such as career orientation, boundaries and expectation settings, communication etiquette, reflection session, etc. These programs will help to shape student success and enhance the college experience at an early stage.

-One of Fulbright University Vietnam’s distinct qualities is its tight-knit, inclusive and engaging residential community.
-In the 2019/2020 academic year, Fulbright students are staying at The Waterfront, M1, 2, 4 Nguyen Luong Bang street, Tan Phu ward, District 7, Ho Chi Minh City, Vietnam.
-Students are required to live in the residence for all four years.
-Our residential model supports lifelong learning by combining intellectual and social lives.
-These valuable living and learning experiences beyond the classroom are critical to the successful development of our students.
+One of Fulbright University Vietnam’s distinct qualities is its tight-knit, inclusive, and engaging residential community.
+In the 2020/2021 academic year, Fulbright students are staying at The Waterfront, M1, 2, 4 Nguyen Luong Bang street, Tan Phu ward, District 7, Ho Chi Minh City, Vietnam.
+Students are encouraged to live in the Residence to fully experience the liberal arts university model.